rinaldo-code/rinaldo-media/src/pages/index.md

         title: Development
     subtitle: We’re a creative partner offering only what we do best.
     title: What We Do
     type: servicesblock
+  - component: ServicesBlock
+    section_id: howwework
+    serviceslist:
+      - content: >-

+          We’re not in the business of counting hours and arbitrary deliverables.
+Our model allows for flexibility and predictable pricing, giving you the ability to shift priorities along with internal timelines.
+        title: Collaborative
+      - content: >-
+          We work in tandem with your team, allowing us to deliver designs and provide feedback in real time as products are developed.
+        title: Agile
+      - content: >-

+          Throughout our process, we rapidly test our designs with real people to gather insights and iterate ahead of development.
+        title: Results-oriented
+      - content: >-
+          We’re a versatile team of specialized digital product designers with experience across various platforms and industries.
+        title: Interdisciplinary
+    subtitle: We operate as an extension of your team for a seamless approach.
+    title: How We Work
+    type: servicesblock
   - component: TestimonialsBlock
     section_id: testimonials